fmalmeida/MpGAP/docs/config.rst

           skip_raven     = false                      // Longreads only assemblies
           raven_additional_parameters = ''            // Must be given as shown in Raven manual.
 E.g. '--polishing-rounds 4'

+                    /*
+                     *      Use singularity instead of Docker?
+                     */
+    // Use singularity instead of Docker
+          singularity = false

     }